Please don't hide spoilers in this page. Wham Line is a spoileriffic trope by nature, so it's pointless to spoiler tag every example.

-- Red Eye: "Just keeping the focus on you and your father."
+- Red Eye: The seemingly nice Jackson Ripner reveals his true intentions."Just keeping the focus on you and your father."

 - Remember: Christopher Plummer plays Zev Guttman, an elderly Jewish man suffering from dementia.
 He spends the entire film attempting to locate Otto Wallisch, a Nazi war criminal living under the alias Rudy Kurlander.
 When he finally finds Kurlander, the Nazi says his name is actually Kunibert Sturm and tells Zev, "You are Otto Wallisch!".
 It turns out the two men had escaped Germany by pretending to be Jews and Wallisch's dementia had prevented him from remembering his true identity.

 - Repo!
 The Genetic Opera:

 - "You have your mother's eyes, her hair.
 I was told you died with her."
 Classic Wham Line example: you don't expect it, it's a major reveal (Nathan's been dressing up his daughter like her dead mom, wig and all, and told his friend she's dead), and it comes in the middle of a song where it's practically glossed over in favor of a much less shocking reveal ("I'm your... godmom").

 - Even bigger example: "He's been poisoning your medicine!"